Fixed Deposit (FD) Complete Guide, Top 10 Fixed Deposit Rate in India & Rules and Tips

 In an event of bankruptcy or fraud investor, the investor can’t sell their document to recover the funds.

-Before opting for company’s deposit investor checks for credit ranking of the leading companies.
+Before opting for the company’s deposit investor checks for credit ranking of the leading companies.

-Credit Rating AAA or AA means that companies have the basic performance strength.
+Credit Rating AAA or AA means that companies have basic performance strength.

-Check the interest rate before going for fixed deposit in any company.
+Check the interest rate before going for a fixed deposit in any company.

 |Name of Company||Fixed Deposit Term||Interest On Fixed Deposit (Regular)||Interest On Fixed Deposit (Senior)|